duyet/duyet/README.md

 ```
-I'm now seeking for data engineering positions in other countries with visa sponsors (US, Canada, Netherlands).
-Get in touch with me[at]duyet.net
+I am currently seeking Data Engineering positions
+in countries with visa sponsorship (such as the EU, US, or Canada).
+Please contact me at duyet dot net
 ```

 <div align="center">